hashicorp/consul/website/source/api/index.html.md

 ### Implementation Details

-While the mechanism is relatively simple to work with, there are a few subtleties that a robust client must observe in order to work correctly, even in edge cases.
+While the mechanism is relatively simple to work with, there are a few edge cases that must be handled correctly.
  * **Reset the index if it goes backwards**.
 While indexes in general are monotonically increasing, there are several real-world scenarios in which they can go backwards for a given query.
 Implementations must check